MicrosoftDocs/OfficeDocs-SharePoint/migration/SPMT-workflow-powershell.md

 ---

-## Migrate workflow to Power Automate using PowerShell
+# Migrate SharePoint Server workflows to Power Automate using PowerShell

 Microsoft removed **SharePoint Server 2010** workflow services from existing tenants on November 1, 2020.
 We recommend that you move your classic SharePoint Server workflows to Power Automate flows.